Buying an electric car on finance: A complete guide

-The uptake of electric vehicles is being encouraged by government, so there are a swathe of financial incentives to get you onboard.
+The uptake of electric vehicles is being encouraged by the government, so there are several financial incentives to get you onboard.
 These include:

 Charge point grants: You could get funding of up to 75% towards the cost of installing an electric vehicle charge point at your home in the UK through the Electric Vehicle Homecharge Scheme (EVHS).
 Those in Scotland can benefit from additional discounts through the Energy Saving Trust

 Road tax savings: Driving a zero-emission electric vehicle means you’re exempt from paying Vehicle Excise Duty (VED), commonly known as road tax

 No fuel duty: Fuel duty is only applied to combustible fuels, such as petrol and diesel, and not electric vehicles for the electricity they use.
 You also save on VAT.
 Electricity used to recharge a plug-in vehicle at home attracts only a 5% level of VAT compared to 20% for road fuels

 Freedom to drive: Towns and cities in the UK are increasingly bringing in low-emission zones to dissuade polluting traffic from their centres and populated areas.
 The daily charges for driving in these zones can be high, but electric vehicles are usually exempt, giving you more freedom to drive where you want without paying a fee

 Tax benefits: Both employers and staff benefit from favourable tax treatment in several ways relative to conventional vehicles.
 These include lower rates of tax for company fleets and improved benefit-in-kind terms for employees driving electric vehicles